-where $K{100}$ = permissible stress at 100°C.
+where K{100} = permissible stress at 100°C.

-$K_T$ = permissible stress at the design temperature.
+K_T = permissible stress at the design temperature.

-The value of the test pressure may be reduced, with the approval of the Classification Society, to 1,5P in order to avoid excessive stress in way of bends, T-pieces, etc.
+The value of the test pressure may be reduced, with the approval of TL, to 1,5P in order to avoid excessive stress in way of bends, T-pieces, etc.